ome/omero-figure/README.rst

 License
 -------

-MAPR is released under the AGPL.
+OMERO.figure is released under the AGPL.

 Copyright
 ---------